 The purpose of this survey is to monitor central office staff satisfaction with their work environment, measuring collegial leadership, employee affiliation, district administration, training and development, policies and procedures, facility satisfaction, benefits satisfaction, behavioral environment, and reasonable expectations.
 The survey is typically administered annually to central office staff.
-It has been used to monitor Executive Limitation policy 4 (Staff Treatment).

 The purpose of this survey is to monitor graduating seniors’ postsecondary intentions, family support, high school experiences and campus climate, quality of instruction and technology in their schools, and postsecondary preparation and advising.
 It is administered to seniors every spring semester.
 The survey has been used to monitor a variety of key initiatives and policies, including Goal 3 of the district’s Strategic Plan (graduating ready for college, career, and life in a globally competitive economy).

 This report explores the differences in High School Exit Survey responses between seniors who concentrated in a career pathway in the career and technical education (CTE) program, and seniors who did not.

 The purpose of this survey is to obtain feedback from parents about how parents feel about their treatment by school and district staff and the school’s educational environment.
 Parents also rate their own involvement in their child’s education.
 All parents are invited to complete the survey early each spring in English, Spanish, or Vietnamese.
 The parent survey has been used to monitor Executive Limitation policy 3 (Treatment of Stakeholders) and Board policy GK local regarding parent involvement.